 Preston Sturges simultaneously lampoons and embraces Hollywood in his comedy masterpiece Sullivan’s Travels (1941).

-Nobody marries crackling wit and spirited slapstick like Sturges, who brings a sassy edge to this satirical road movie through depression eras America and the out-of-touch plenty of la-la-land (where well-meaning rich white men take it upon themselves to speak for the common man), yet imbues his heroes with a loving dignity.
+Nobody marries crackling wit and spirited slapstick like Sturges, who brings a sassy edge to this satirical road movie through depression era America and the out-of-touch plenty of la-la-land (where well-meaning rich white men take it upon themselves to speak for the common man), yet imbues his heroes with a loving dignity.
 The celebration of the simple joys of Hollywood comedies may seem like a self-serving defense of Sturges’ art, but it’s so magical and genuine and full of hilarious ego-puncturing moments that it overcomes the overly sentimental finale.

 Veronica Lake gives a career best performance as the sadder-but-wiser starlet wannabe who joins his odyssey and the whole darn Sturges stock company checks in with marvelous jewels of character bits.
-It’s a masterpiece from Hollywood’s master of satiric, and the most personal film of his career.
+It’s a masterpiece from Hollywood’s master of satire, and the most personal film of his career.

 It was added to the National Film Registry in 1990.

 Criterion presents the supplements featured on the special edition Blu-ray, including a documentary on Sturges and video essay.

 Also on Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay, Fandango, Vudu and/or other services.
 Availability may vary by service.

 Sullivan’s Travels (Criterion Collection) [Blu-ray]

 Sullivan’s Travels (Criterion Collection) [DVD]